Scholarships and Bursaries

 - International Awards and Scholarships - Various schemes available

 - Sanctuary Scholarships – Support package for students who have sought asylum in the UK

 - Donor-funded scholarships and bursaries – Financial support for students funded by generous supporters of the university

 Health and Social Work

 - NHS Training Grant – Financial support from the NHS Business Services Authority of between £5,000 and £8,000 for students studying certain health courses

 - Social Work Bursary – Financial support for students studying certain social work courses

 Teacher Education Scholarships and Bursaries – Financial support from the Department for Education for students studying certain teacher training courses

-For information on how to claim your schorlarship/bursary, visit the teacher training bursary page
+For information on how to claim your scholarship/bursary, visit the teacher education bursary page

 Various other third parties, organisations and charities offer scholarships and bursaries to students.
 These are often awarded based on academic achievement, specific industries, subject areas, and/or economic hardship.
 It is worth doing some research to see what you can apply for in addition to your student loan.